PalouseDH/symposium/2019/symposium-bibliography.md

 - [Software 2.0](https://medium.com/@karpathy/software-2-0-a64152b37c35)
 - Ian Milligan, ["Illusionary Order: Online Databases, Optical Character Recognition, and Canadian History, 1997–2010"](https://muse.jhu.edu/article/527016)
 - Ramsay, Stephen "[The Hermeneutics of Screwing Around; or What You Do with a Million Books](https://libraries.uh.edu/wp-content/uploads/Ramsay-The-Hermeneutics-of-Screwing-Around.pdf)" (pdf link).
+- Gallon, Kim.
+(2016) "Making the Case for the Black Digital Humanities." in Debates in the Digital Humanities (http://dhdebates.gc.cuny.edu/debates/text/55)
+- Christen, Kimberly.
+(2012) "Does Information Really Want to be Free?
+Indigenous Knowledge Systems and the Question of Openness."
+International Journal of Communication, Volume 6, 2870-2893. (http://ijoc.org/ojs/index.php/ijoc/article/view/1618)
+- Christen, Kimberly (2015) "On Not Looking: Economies of Visuality in Digital Museums," in the International Handbooks of Museum Studies: Museum Transformations, First Edition.
+Edited by Annie E. Coombes and Ruth B. Phillips.
+John Wiley & Sons, Ltd. Oxford Press, 365-386. (http://www.kimchristen.com/wp-content/uploads/2015/08/Christen_On_not_looking_205.pdf/)
+- Christen, Kimberly.
+(2018) “Relationships not Records: Digital Heritage and the Ethics of Sharing Indigenous Knowledge Online." in Routledge Companion to Media Studies and Digital Humanities, edited by Jentery Sayers.
+Routledge: Taylor and Francis,pp. 403-412. (http://www.kimchristen.com/wp-content/uploads/2018/05/41christenKimberly.pdf)
+- Posner, Miriam.
+(2016).
+"What’s Next: The Radical, Unrealized Potential of Digital Humanities," in Debates in the Digital Humanities (http://dhdebates.gc.cuny.edu/debates/text/54)
+- Risam, Roopika (2016) “Navigating the Global Digital Humanities: Insights from Black Feminism”  in Debates in the Digital Humanities (http://dhdebates.gc.cuny.edu/debates/text/80)

 ## Books: